Magnesium Glycinate: The Form Of Magnesium That Will Really Help With Anxiety & Sleep

 Many people use magnesium as a sleep aid, and while the mechanisms aren't entirely clear, its ability to induce muscle relaxation and ease anxiety are two of the ways it's thought to help improve sleep.
 In a study on the elderly, magnesium glycinate supplementation subjectively improved insomnia.

 Magnesium glycinate for memory.

 Research has shown that magnesium glycinate can help lessen daytime sleepiness and enhance memory.
-One randomized single-blinded crossover study showed improved performance in memory recognition tasks and less daytime sleepiness from taking 3 grams of glycine a day.
+One study found that taking 125–300 mg of magnesium glycinate a day helped with short-term memory loss and IQ loss.

 Magnesium glycinate to lower blood pressure.